-Embed equity advancement into the project scope and direction:
+Embed equity in the project scope, direction, and approach:

-- Establish intended equity goals, outcomes, and performance measures. - Use the Equity Evaluation Review Tool (In the appendix of this report) to help identify and integrate potential equity-focused concepts & alternatives.
+- Establish intended equity goals, outcomes, and performance measures. - Structure the planning and engagement process around achieving equitable outcomes, using the Equity Planning Tool (in Appendix VII) as a companion resource.
+Identify and integrate potential equity-focused concepts and alternatives early in the process for consideration and evaluation.